The Danny Kaye Show: Synopsis

 The Danny Kaye Show followed the usual variety-show format, with an emphasis on comedy (Danny became the weekly equivalent of Sid Caesar and Carol Burnett), and was one of many variety shows that filled television schedules between 1948 and 1973, when the format had its heyday.
 Consultant Larry Gelbart worked with producer Perry Lafferty, a veteran of several recent Arthur Godfrey specials, in formulating the basic framework for the show months before it began production.
 They were also involved in the selection of talent with the program featuring many relative newcomers.

+Head writer Sheldon Keller worked with fellow Caesar's Hour veterans Larry Gelbart, Mel Tolkin and Gary Belkin along with Saul Ilson, Ernest Chambers, Paul Mazursky, Larry Tucker, Herbert Baker and Ron Friedman to write the first seasons according to IMDB.

 Comedian Harvey Korman and actress Joyce Van Patten were featured performers on the show.
 Tony Charmoli, formerly of The Dinah Shore Chevy Show, who would later go on to direct many television specials himself, including Mikhail Baryshnikov's staging of The Nutcracker (1977), was the choreographer for the musical numbers.
 The program's orchestra was conducted by gifted arranger-composer Paul Weston, husband of vocalist and Capitol Records recording star Jo Stafford.

 In the comedy elements of The Danny Kaye Show a recurring character was painfully shy guy "Jerome" (Kaye), getting into weekly scrapes through his shyness; the Jerome sketches were often introduced by Kaye doing a short monologue.
 As with many variety shows of the era, the final segment was "the sit-down", a less formal segment in which Kaye would have a light monologue or conversation summarizing the preceding program.